 Limitations of current practices

-Online monitoring solutions already exist but are not accepted by health authorities.
-Competing technologies do not have the capability to monitor in an automated fashion directly in situ, without any infrastructure needs.
-The competing fast measurement techniques are unable to quantify cultivable bacteria, but count all bacteria (or their enzymes) including those that have been deactivated by UV or other disinfection treatments – therefore the application of competing solutions for wastewater effluent or reuse water monitoring is severely limited.
+While online monitoring solutions do already exist, they are not accepted by health authorities.
+Competing technologies do not have the capability to monitor in an automated manner directly in situ, without any infrastructure needs.
+The competing fast measurement techniques are unable to quantify cultivable bacteria, but count all bacteria (or their enzymes) including those that have been deactivated by UV or other disinfection treatments therefore the application of competing solutions for wastewater effluent or reuse water monitoring is severely limited.
 Most competing solutions do not have the specificity required and have significantly higher CAPEX and OPEX costs.

-The ALERT System has the following major competitive advantages:
+The ALERT System offers the following major competitive advantages:

 - it measures the correct parameter: viable, cultivable bacteria, with high specificity for E.coli or Enterococci, applicable for both bathing water and water reuse monitoring

-- it can measure over a wide ranges of concentrations in single measurement
+- it can measure over a wide ranges of concentrations in a single measurement

 - it can be installed directly in-situ with no infrastructure requirements (battery operation and remote communication)

-- it provides measurement data fast, in a form that can be integrated with modeling software and reporting practices
+- it provides measurement data fast, in a form that can be integrated with modelling software and reporting practices

 - it is affordable compared to competing technologies

-ALERT System is the only product that makes fully automated active monitoring possible, by analyzing sequences of samples in situ, accurately, affordably and without need for human intervention.
+ALERT System is the only product that makes fully automated active monitoring possible, by analysing sequences of samples in situ, accurately, affordably and without the need for human intervention.

-The ALERT System is currently tested in Berlin and Paris using side by side laboratory comparison to understand temporal variability and spatial bacterial distribution in the local rivers (Seine, Marne and Spree).
+The ALERT System is currently being tested in Berlin and Paris using side-by-side laboratory comparison to understand temporal variability and spatial bacterial distribution in the local rivers (Seine, Marne and Spree).
 In Milan, the system is being deployed to provide early warning of bacterial and toxic contamination linked to water reuse at a major wastewater treatment plant.

 FLUIDION, Dan Angelescu : firstname.lastname@example.org